cognitect/transit-format/README.md

 ### Quoting

 Some JSON processors only allow arrays or objects as top level forms.
-If you write a single scalar value using transit, it gets quoted.
+If you write a single scalar value using Transit, it gets quoted.
 A quoted scalar is represented as a map on the wire:

 ```javascript
 {"~#'" : "a string"}